List of required documents

 In Spain both the seller and the buyer pay different taxes and fees when buying-selling a house.

 If you are buying a new built property the purchasing costs are approximately 13%.
-Due to the fact that the transfer tax is about 10%.
+Due to the fact that instead of the transfer tax VAT (IVA) is being charged and it is10%.

 All the invoices and pay cheques will be attached to the original Title Deeds.